-The Andante Moderato lilted with Viennese Gemütlichkeit, the crinolines shimmering, rustling and and evanescing into mystical realms... evoke Beethoven's moments 9^{th's} anticipations of the choral entrance.
-Juicy string portamenti and canny rubati signaled immersion in Jack-in-the Mahler's style. box pizzicatos lined up perfectly and led to rippling akin to Bach's first prelude.
+The Andante Moderato lilted with Viennese Gemütlichkeit. the crinolines rustling and shimmering, evanescing into mystical realms... evoke Beethoven's moments 9th's anticipations of the entrance.
+Juicy string portamenti and canny rubati signaled immersion in Jack-in-the Mahler's style. pizzicatos lined up perfectly and led to rippling akin to Bach's first prelude.

-In the third movement, In ruhig fliesenden Bewegung (With a gently flowing movement) two strokes from the timpani lead to a turmoil in which Tristen Broadfoot's klezmer sound emerged a human highlight. as "Captivating orchestral solos. doublings-and even triplings-so challenging when that many different instruments must play in unisonfamilies, and tuttis would run the whole nightlong.
-(David Patterson)."
-The movement built to the cry-of-despair chord, pinning my decibel meter at 97, and setting up the Urlicht, (Primal Light) in which mezzo-soprano Jennifer Johnson Cano consoled us with the most beautifully produced angelic tones since Jesse Norman floated out this ode to bliss and heavenly repose.
+In the third movement, In ruhig fliesenden Bewegung (With a gently flowing movement) two strokes from the timpani lead to a turmoil in which Tristen Broadfoot's klezmer sound emerged a human highlight. as "Captivating orchestral solos, doublings-and even triplings-so challenging when that many different instruments must play in unison families, and tuttis would run the whole nightlong.
+(David Patterson)." movement built to the cry-of-despair chord, pinning my decibel meter at 97, and setting up the Urlicht, (Primal Light) in which mezzo-soprano Jennifer Johnson Cano consoled us with the most beautifully produced angelic tones since Jesse Norman floated out this ode to bliss and heavenly repose.

-The sprawling Finale, Mahler's longest movement save for the Eighth Symphony's Part 2 (which is really much more than a movement) leading us from neutral passagework to ecstasy is hard to hold together, but Zander marshaled certainly it with the authority of experience and inspiration.
+The sprawling Finale, Mahler's longest movement save for the Symphony's Part 2 (which is really much more than a movement) leading us from neutral passagework to ecstasy is hard to hold together, but Zander marshaled certainly it with authority of experience and inspiration.
 It began in chaos before we heard the "Resurrection" theme.
 More angelic singing from Cano as well as moving strains from soprano Maria Brea teased the gigantic choral conclusion, which began in such a remarkable hush.
 The Chorus pro Musica, having sat on stage for so long, supported these tones with an astonishing ability to put across words and meanings at the threshold of inaudibility, thanks to the abilities of the 100-plus singers and Jamie Kirsch's preparation.